sullyj3/nix-config/README.md

 ## TODO

-I don't have access to fancy fonts on WSL.
+- I don't have access to fancy fonts on WSL.
 I should make provisions for that, eg starship wants to use fancy symbols.
+- add cheat config